acdh-oeaw/arche-oaipmh/README.md

-An OAI-PMH service for Fedora 4 repositories.
+# OAI-PMH service for Fedora 4 repositories

 * Uses metadata from the Fedora repository triplestore (it means **you must have Fedora coupled with a triplestore**, e.g. using the [fcrepo-indexing-triplestore](https://github.com/fcrepo4-exts/fcrepo-camel-toolbox/tree/master/fcrepo-indexing-triplestore) Fedora plugin)